MicrosoftDocs/Viva/Viva/glint/setup/program-set-up.md

    :::image type="content" source="../../media/glint/setup/admin-survey-email.png" alt-text="Screenshot of the survey admin notification email for an upcoming Glint survey.":::

 1. Use the **Suggested Action Available** toggle to disable or enable users to create goals.
 1. Use the **Eligible for Nudges** toggle to disable or enable timely messages to managers.
-Refer to the [Nudges lesson for additional setup](https://www.microsoft.com).
+Refer to the [Nudges lesson](https://www.microsoft.com).
-1. Confidential Responses are set to YES by default.
+1. Confidential Responses are set to **YES** by default.
-1. Enable **Allow Survey Resubmission** so that participants have the ability to retake their surveys by selecting a link on the survey Thank You page. **NO** means that this feature is disabled and users will not be able to resubmit survey responses.
+1. Enable **Allow Survey Resubmission** so that participants have the ability to retake their surveys by selecting a link on the survey Thank You page. **NO** means that this feature is disabled and users can't resubmit survey responses.

    :::image type="content" source="../../media/glint/setup/program-setup-survey-resubmit.png" alt-text="Screenshot that shows how to enable Allow Survey Resubmission so managers can reset surveys for survey takers.":::